Opportunities to Support Galter Library

 Enhance the Library for the 21st Century

 On October 14, 2015, the Galter Health Sciences Library hosted a program that was called "Partnering for the Future: A Next Generation Health Sciences Library and Learning Center".
 Medical school faculty, staff, and supporters gathered to learn about exciting plans for the library's future.
-The last extensive renovation of the library was almost ten years ago.
+The last extensive renovation of the library was in 1996.

 We invite you to invest in the future of the Galter Library.
 Your annual gift or a gift for key projects such as the renovation helps the library maintain its position at the forefront of information technology.
 Renewing or increasing your support, or making your first gift this year, will have a vital impact.
 All gifts are welcome and will help Northwestern University's Galter Health Sciences Library preserve the past and anticipate the future.